 First, it means anticipating common issues and challenges and building resources to prevent them.
-This includes things like a knowledge base or FAQ, as well as re-engineering parts of your offering to be more user-friendly and intuitive.
+This includes a knowledge base or FAQ and re-engineering parts of your offering to be more user-friendly and intuitive.

 It's better to be proactive than reactive for a few reasons:

 - It saves time, and time is money.
-Imagine all the hours you’ll save your support team if you can get repetitive queries off their plates.
-That’s time they should spend on complex, higher-level issues that could reveal even larger points of leverage in your business, and so on.
+Imagine the time you'll save your support team if you can get repetitive queries off their plates, which can be spent on complex, higher-level issues revealing even larger leverage points in your business.

 - It makes your customers happier.
-Even if you’re able to resolve issues at an 100% success rate with 100% satisfaction, you’ve still built an experience filled with roadblocks.
-Aim to build a world where you’ve anticipated your customers’ challenges and solve them at their source.
+Even if you can resolve issues at a 100% success rate with 100% satisfaction, you've still built an experience filled with roadblocks.
+Aim to build a world where you've anticipated and solved your customers' challenges at their source.

 - It builds a trusting relationship.
-Customers may not see all the issues you proactively guard against (after all, a problem prevented is an invisible type of value), but they’ll recognize a relatively issue-free customer experience.
-Buyers are more likely to trust the company that rarely lets them down, over a brand that’s constantly scrambling to fix the next issue.
+Buyers are more likely to trust a company that rarely lets them down over a brand constantly scrambling to fix the next issue.

-- It’s a competitive advantage.
-Proactive guidance takes the wealth of knowledge you have about what makes customers successful and puts it into your customers’ brains.
-You know what your best customers have in common and the mistakes your least successful ones make.
-That knowledge is a core part of what you’re selling, even if it’s positioned as customer service.
+- It's a competitive advantage.
+Proactive guidance makes you extremely knowledgeable about your customer's weakest pain points which can be used as a core part of what you're selling, even if it's positioned as customer service.

-As you move away from proactive support into proactive guidance, you become a teacher, not a vendor.
-Other companies might be able to build a product as good as yours, but it’ll be difficult to replicate the trust you have with your customers.
+As you move from reactive support into proactive guidance, you become a teacher, not a vendor.
+Other companies might be able to build a product as good as yours, but it'll be hard to replicate the trust you have with your customers.